zijiez4/is477-fall2023-final-project/README.md

 Some necessary software/modules you may need to install:
 1. Compiler: Visual Studio Code (recommended)
 2. Python 3.10 (or above)
-3. Python modules: requests, pandas, ydaya-profiling, snakemake, matplotlib (all listed in requirement.txt)
+3. Python modules: requests, pandas, ydaya-profiling, snakemake, matplotlib (all listed in requirements.txt)

 After optionally installing the above requirements, you can create a new folder locally and clone the repository.